Nicer error reporting

 Unwrapping

 Now, we were able to access the content of the file, but we can’t really do anything with it after the match block.
-For this, we’ll need to somehow deal with the error case.
-The challenge is that all arms of a match block need to return something of the same type.
-But there’s a neat trick to get around that:
+For this, we’ll need to deal with the error case.
+While it’s a challenge that all arms of a match block need to return something of the same type, there’s a neat trick to get around that:

 #![allow(unused)]